 • TN (for Canadians or Mexicans in professional occupations listed in the North American Free Trade Agreement); and

 • J (for certain exchange visitors, including au pairs, physicians and scholars).

 A full list is provided in the Code of Federal Regulations (8 C.F.R.
 274a.12[b]).
 The qualifying employee’s Form I-94 (Arrival-Departure Record) is proof of work eligibility.
 These nonimmigrant visa classifications are employer-specific: the employer must file a petition to USCIS, and the employee is only permitted to work for the petitioning employer.

 Q: Are there numerical limits for visa classifications granted each year?

 A: USCIS limits the number of new H-1B classifications granted each year to caps of 20,000 “advanced degree” and 65,000 “general category” H-1Bs.
 However, if the potential employee has previously obtained an H-1B, or the employer qualifies for an exemption from the H-1B numerical cap, then the new employer may file a new petition anytime.
 Otherwise, the employer must file a petition through the annual H-1B “lottery” on April 1, for employment to begin the following October 1.
 There are no numerical limits for E, L, TN, or J classifications.
 For immigration visa categories that are family- and employment-based, there are quotas and priority dates upon which the beneficiary must wait.

 Q: Do dependents of employees have work authorization?

-ou Can Use” column was provided by the Ohio State Bar Association.
+This "Law You Can Use” column was provided by the Ohio State Bar Association.
 It was prepared by Cleveland attorney Francis Fungsang of Margaret W. Wong & Associates Co., L.P.A.